-"Not at all!" says Margaret Hannah, M.Ed., who is the Executive Director of The Freedman Center at the Massachusetts School of Professional Psychology and a long-time group leader at The Freedman Center Parent/Teacher Resources.
+"Not at all!" says Margaret Hannah, MEd, who is the Executive Director of The Freedman Center at William James College and a long-time group leader at The Freedman Center Parent/Teacher Resources.
 "Think of the importance of other 'in-person' relationships in your life: friends, family, co-workers....
 Think of how those relationships enrich and sustain you through good times and bad.
 Adding a child to your life is a major transition - and sharing in-person support with others who are experiencing the same transition, at the same time, is invaluable.

 "Lots of helpful information can be found on the internet," adds Margaret, "and in fact having computer-savvy moms and/or dads participating in a live group only adds to the richness of the entire experience.

 "Still," Margaret cautions, "some internet information may be misleading or not appropriate to a particular situation.
 Participation in a live, professionally-facilitated group, such as those offered by The Freedman Center, gives parents the opportunity to learn about correct, current information on child development, to share quality advice and support, and to make new friends in their communities.
 There is real power in sitting with each other, in actually seeing each other and seeing each others' babies."

 Furthermore, Margaret says, "We've found that when new moms and/or dads make a commitment to attend a small, time-limited group there is even greater intimacy among the participants, so Freedman Center groups work on a pre-registration basis.
 Parents who see the same faces each week experience increased growth, bonding, and trust."